Silsden: History

-In 1911, there was a riot in Silsden when the police station was attacked.
-A very unpopular policeman had been too enthusiastic in his duties.
+In 1911, there was a riot in Silsden when the police station was attacked after an unpopular policeman had been too enthusiastic in his duties.
 Questions were raised in the House of Commons and it was reported in the national press.
 The policeman was removed from the town and no more trouble occurred.

 During the 1940s, a hostel was built off Howden Road, to house refugees and prisoners of war from various countries.
 The area is now a housing estate, and there is a plaque, erected by the local Ukrainian community in 1988, to commemorate the hostel on Ings Way.

 In 1998, a hoard of 27 gold coins dating back to the 1st century AD were found in the town and subsequently valued at £20,000 by experts appointed by the Department of Culture, Media and Sport.